John G O'Leary

 I get around.

-Here are a few of the artists with whom I shared a stage or dressing room (or jammed with or recorded with) in those days, including two dozen Rock & Roll Hall of Fame members.
+Here are a few of the artists with whom I shared a stage or dressing room (or jammed or recorded with), including two dozen Rock & Roll Hall of Fame members.

 When the music's over?

-After about 15 years I moved onto my next career: management consulting, executive training, and team coaching.
+After about 15 years I added a second career: management consulting, executive training, and team coaching.
 (There was a sequential logic to that, I just can’t remember it.)

 The transition was a tad challenging—as I recount here—but it was worth it.

-Over the last three decades, I've worked with Peter Senge, Fernando Flores, Werner Erhard, and most recently Tom Peters, helping more than a thousand organizational leaders and hundreds of business teams.
+Over the last three decades (in addition to playing music on weekends) I've worked with thought leaders such as Peter Senge, Fernando Flores, Werner Erhard, and most recently Tom Peters, while helping more than a thousand business leaders and hundreds of business teams.

-Clients have included: AT&T, Anglo American, Anthem, Atrium Innovations, Cisco Systems, Commerce Bank, Deloitte & Touche, DHL, Digital Equipment Corporation, Emerson & Cuming, Innovation Associates, Johnson & Johnson, Lincoln Financial Group, Lockheed Martin, MacMillan Bloedel, Minorco, Pfizer, Schindler, TPI Composites, Teck, Tyler Equipment, US Army, and Weyerhaeuser.
+Clients have included: AT&T, Anglo American, Anthem, Atrium Innovations, Cisco Systems, Commerce Bank, DHL, Deloitte & Touche, Digital Equipment Corporation, Emerson & Cuming, Innovation Associates, Johnson & Johnson, Lincoln Financial, Lockheed Martin, MacMillan Bloedel, Minorco, Nestlé Health Science, Pfizer, Schindler, TPI Composites, Teck, Tyler Equipment, US Army, and Weyerhaeuser.